 From the shuttle stop, you will head over the bridge that crosses the Merced River.
 You will then turn right at the sign and parallel the river as you start the hike.

 The trail begins flat but almost immediately goes uphill.
-I will say this in advance; most people are not prepared for this hike.
-They see the 3 miles round trip and think its easy; it’s not.
+I will say this in advance, most people are not prepared for this hike.
+They see the 3 miles round trip and think it’s easy; it’s not.
 The hike is uphill pretty much the entire way, and it’s a steep uphill as well.

-I have seen all sorts of people do it and a wide range of ages, but just plan on having a lot of time if you are not used to hiking uphill like this.
+I have seen all sorts of people do it and a wide range of ages, but just plan on it taking a lot of time if you are not used to hiking uphill like this.
 The park usually suggests 2 – 6 hours.
 Six is a little excessive, it usually takes me 2 hours to do this hike to Vernal Falls, more if heading up to Nevada Falls, but planning on 4 is probably a safe bet.

 At the start of the trail, you will also pass the sign that designates the beginning of the John Muir Trail, one of the most popular long hikes in the USA.
 It is fun to see this sign and note that the summit of Mt Whitney is only 211 miles away.

 The trail heads up from here on a paved path.
-It is mostly shaded, but as you go up you will go through patches of sun.
+It is mostly shaded, but as you go up, you will go through patches of sun.
 Be sure to wear sunscreen and have water.